icub-tech-iit/documentation/mkdocs/FT_sensor_calibration/docs/FT_sensor_calibrations.md

 - Follow the steps from 1 to 13 to complete data acquisition (***Each step gives you instructions about the setup configuration - figure 32***)

-### 5.1    **Z+ pointing downwards 25kg traction**
+### 5.1    Z+ pointing downwards 25kg traction
 - Click on button concerning step 1
-- Place the setup with the Z+ axis pointing downwards with EXT2 Z axis extension mounted, without loads and press “Acquire data” button (as shown on figure 28 and figure 29)
+- Place the setup with the Z+ axis pointing downwards with EXT2 Z axis extension mounted, without loads and press “Acquire data” button (as shown on figure 32)

 <img src ="img/Fig32_setup.JPG" height = 350px>